adambard/learnxinyminutes-docs/css.html.markdown

     color: hsl(0, 100%, 50%);    /* as hsl percentages (CSS 3) */
     color: hsla(0, 100%, 50%, 0.3); /* as hsl percentages with alpha */

-    /*Borders*/
+    /* Borders */
     border-width:5px;
     border-style:solid;
-    border-color:red;      /*Similar to how background-color is set*/
+    border-color:red;      /* similar to how background-color is set */
-    border: 5px solid red; /*This is a short hand approach for the same*/ border-radius:20px;    /*This is a CSS3 property*/
+    border: 5px solid red; /* this is a short hand approach for the same */ border-radius:20px;    /* this is a CSS3 property */

     /* Images as backgrounds of elements */
     background-image: url(/img-path/img.jpg); /* quotes inside url() optional */